"M'" Words & the Christian Woman

 • She moved with no urgency, but instead began questioning my reasoning.

-I assume he pressed the call button one too many times and an incompetent nurse who did not recognize the symptoms of congestive heart failure, gave him a sedative, closed the door and left him alone in the darkness.
-Now he found himself struggling for breath.
+I assume he pressed the call button one too many times and an incompetent nurse who did not recognize the symptoms of congestive heart failure, gave him a sedative, closed the door and left him alone in the darkness. . .struggling for breath.

-How could someone not realize that this man needed help!
+How could someone not realize that this man needed immediate intervention!

-Everyone was scurrying and I called his doctor who was in the ER at the time.
+who thankfully happened to be in the ER at the time.

-The head nurse had not recognized the signs and symptoms of a man in distress.
+The head nurse had not recognized the signs and symptoms of a man in distress, in congestive heart failure.

 One month later, my father left this world behind for his heavenly home.